AdityaKr015/Free-Resources-for-AI-ML/README.md

 1. Dataset :- Kaggle / Hugging Face
 2. Data Processing :- Roboflow (for computer vision tasks)
 3. Training :- Kaggle (P100)
+4. Testing :- On T4 GPU (ONNX format)
-4. Deployment :- Hugging Face Spaces / Render
+5. Deployment :- Hugging Face Spaces / Render

 This is the exact pipeline I use for most of my projects.